chrskly/electric-mustang-wiring/bms/bms-functional-spec.md

 3. CAN port connected to rear battery CAN bus.

-4. Low side switch for rear battery contactor.
+4. Low side switch for rear battery contactors.

-5. Low side switch for front battery contactor.
+5. Low side switch for front battery contactors.

 ## CAN messages consumed by BMS